shir8may/TrafficJams-HubNet-Web/README.md

 6. To end the simulation, click the same "Go"  button again -> which will cause the screen to stop and the simulation to end.

 7. In order to save and download the data files saved during the simulation click on the two buttons on the bottom left -
 - Click on "Save Init CSV"
 - Click on "Save Run CSV"
+These files will be automatically saved in the "Downloads" folder of the computer.

 <br>
 <img width="986" height="486" alt="Screenshot6" src="https://github.com/user-attachments/assets/b31d0e22-cc4e-4f85-9a09-b170ec1f6e4b" />